WasmEdge/docs/docs/build-and-run/cli.md

 sidebar_position: 1
 ---

-# 3.1 CLI flags
+# The `wasmedge` CLI

-After installing WasmEdge, you could use `wasmedge` CLI flags to execute a compiled wasm file.
+After installing WasmEdge, you could use the `wasmedge` CLI to execute a compiled wasm file.

-The article will cover all the optional CLI flags.

-## `wasmedge` CLI

-The `wasmedge` command line could execute the wasm file.

 ```bash
 $ wasmedge -v